Rice with Spinach Curry

 Storage & Serving

-Store leftover Spinach Curry in an airtight container in the refrigerator for up to 2 days.
+Store leftover spinach curry in an airtight container in the refrigerator for up to 2 days.
 Reheat gently on the stove, adding a splash of water if needed.
-Avoid freezing to preserve flavor and texture.
+Rice is best consumed fresh but can be refrigerated for a day.

 Best served: Lunch